Course/masterclasses for PhDs, postdocs and creative academics

 Session 4: Writing outside the box

-In this session, participants will learn to freestyle and deviate from standard strategies and templates by engaging in creative fiction-writing, coached by an experienced fiction writer joining as a guest lecturer for this session.
+In order to find and trust one's own style and voice, participants will learn to freestyle and deviate from standard strategies and templates by engaging in creative fiction writing.
+An experienced fiction writer will be joining as a guest lecturer for this session.

 Session 5: Closing words